apache/fluo/docs/applications.md

 Once you have Fluo installed and running on your cluster, you can now run Fluo applications which consist of clients and observers.

-If you are new to Fluo, consider first running the [phrasecount] application on your Fluo instance.
-Otherwise, you can create your own Fluo client or observer by the following the steps below.

 For both clients and observers, you will need to include the following in your Maven pom:

 ```xml